microsoft/live-share/README.md

 #### 4. Share your code

-Simply click "Share" within your tool and you'll get a link that allows others to join in your collaboration session.
+Once you've been accepted into the preview, you can simply click "Share" within your tool and you'll get a link that allows others to join your collaboration session.

 ![VS Share Button](docs/media/vs-share-button.png) ![VS Code Share Button](docs/media/vscode-share-button.png)